Man shot, killed while sitting in parked car outside NW Harris Co. convenience store, deputies say

 According to the Harris County Sheriff's Office, the shooting happened in the 14100 block of SH-249 at about 6 p.m.

-Authorities said an unknown man walked up to a car that was parked outside of Primo's Food Store, shot the man sitting inside, and fled the scene.
+Authorities said an unknown man walked up to a car that was parked outside of Primos Food Store, fired multiple shots at the man sitting inside, and fled the scene.

 Investigators haven't provided a description of the suspect or a motive for the shooting.